-One of the earliest posts on this blog was about my feelings on self-publishing, which were largely negative.
-To me, self-publishing was basically a cheap way out that didn't give you any credibility, and I found myself bothered by non-industry people who thought I should take that path because it'd be easier.
-At the time, my stance was not totally unusual.
-But in the past couple of years, the market has dramatically shifted and the new truth is that self-publishing is a viable option that can't be ignored.
+One of the earlier posts on this blog was about my thoughts on self-publishing, which were largely negative.
+To me, self-publishing was basically an easy way out that didn't give you any credibility, and I was annoyed by non-industry people who thought I should take that path.
+At the time, my stance was not unusual.
+But in the past couple of years, the market has shifted.
+The new truth is that self-publishing is a viable option that can't be ignored.

-What Emily pointed out that made the big difference for me is how e-books have changed the industry.
-People can publish books for lower costs than they ever have before, and readers can access these books much easier.
-Both of these have opened the market to more successful indie publishing.
-Amazon bestseller lists now have a good percentage of indie titles as well as traditional ones every week.
+A key factor Emily pointed out is how e-books have changed the industry.
+People can publish books for lower costs than ever before, and readers can access these books much more easily.
+This has opened the market to more successful indie publishing.
+Amazon bestseller lists now have a good percentage of indie titles as well as traditional ones.

 Why I Hate James Pat...